CPA-Verified SMB™

 Change-of-control clauses, IP ownership, contract assignability — flagged and documented before diligence, not during it.

 Verification is performed under SSAE 19 Agreed-Upon Procedures by the seller's licensed CPA.
-SoForma pays CPAs nothing.
+SoForma doesn't pay CPAs anything in accordance with AICPA Rule 1.520 (Commissions and Referral Fees) and Rule 1.510 (Contingent Fees).
 Their only incentive is professional accuracy.

 Is this you?